fan711/laravel-websockets/README.md

 ## Installation

-### Configure env
+### Create .env file with a copy of .env.example and configure for websocket

-- Create .env file with a copy of .env.example and configure for websocket BROADCAST_DRIVER=pusher
+  BROADCAST_DRIVER=pusher
   QUEUE_CONNECTION=sync
   PUSHER_APP_ID=anything